-The Lion King is the most spectacular film to grace cinemas in a long, long time.
-It recaptures the charm and ardency of the original and turns out to be another massively successful film for Disney, with an insane first weekend global gross of $531 Million.
-The film has also ratified the expertise of Jon Favreau as a filmmaker.
+The Lion King is the most spectacular family film to grace cinemas in a long, long time.
+It recaptures the original’s charm and ardency and turns out to be another massively successful film for Disney, with an insane first weekend global gross of $531 Million.

 The naysayers will bash Bob Iger for making another cash grab and not churning out something new.
 I agree with them, but I don’t mind watching an identical remake that’s this much transcending in technology.

 Instead, I suggest Disney take bold risks with the shitload of money they will make by remaking the originals (if they are this much good!).
 Now that’s the right balance for a studio.